IIIF/api/source/extension/georef/index.md

 ##### Multiple Maps Depicted on a Single IIIF Resource

 It is common that a single IIIF resource depicts multiple maps, such as an image of a map with additional inset maps.
-Such a resource can be georeferenced by using multiple Georeference Annotation, each with their own SVG Selector and GCPs.
+Such a resource can be georeferenced by using multiple Georeference Annotations, each with their own SVG Selector and GCPs.

 <figure>
   <img src="images/greenpoint.jpg"